Existence and uniqueness of E-infinity structures on motivic K-theory spectra: Multiplicative structures on the -theory presheaf

+\begin{remark} The idea of delooping an $E_\infty$ structure, due to the second author, can be applied in other contexts.
+For example, the uniqueness of the $E_\infty$ structure on $\KU$ implies there is a unique $E_\infty$ space structure on $\Z\times\BU$ in pointed spaces, which refines the usual multiplicative structure up to homotopy.
+The analogous observation applies to $\KGL$ and $\Z\times\BGL$.
+A more elaborate version of the argument can be used to construct an $E_\infty$ structure on the motivic Hermitian $K$-theory spectrum.
+We expect uniqueness of such an $E_\infty$ structure when the base scheme contains a square root of $-1$, because then the cooperations are base changed from topological real $K$-theory.
+The details will be the subject of a forthcoming PhD thesis. \end{remark}

-The assertion about $\ml$ follows by the exact same type of argument as for $\kgl$.
-The periodicity operator in this case is $v_1 \in \ml^{2(1-p),1-p}=\ML^{2(1-p),1-p}$.
-The main result Theorem \ref{uniqueKGL} of this paper was announced by the first named author at the 2009 M{\"u}nster workshop on Motivic Homotopy Theory.
+{\bf Acknowledgements.} The main result of this paper was announced by the first named author at the 2009 M{\"u}nster workshop on Motivic Homotopy Theory.
 He thanks the organizers E.~M.~Friedlander, G.~Quick and P.~A.~{\O}stv{\ae}r for the invitation, and P.~A.~{\O}stv{\ae}r for hospitality while visiting the University of Oslo, where the major part of this work was finalized.
-The authors thank A.~Robinson for discussions and an anonymous referee for an insightful report which led to an improvement of the exposition.
+The authors thank A.~Robinson for valuable discussions keeping us informed about his recent work, an anonymous referee and J.~Rognes for comments on a shorter version of this paper and another referee for a careful inspection of the final section.